stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/02-package-app/package-app.md

 ### Create a Helm Chart with Application Chart

+#### 1. Create "deploy" directory

-1. Create a directory named deploy/ that will contain the helm chart that will be deployed for our application.
+Create a directory named deploy/ in your repository that will contain the helm chart which will be deployed for our application.

    ```sh
    git clone https://github.com/ORG/repo && cd repo
    mkdir deploy
    ```

+#### 2. Create Chart.yaml

-1. Create A YAML file containing information about the chart called Chart.yaml.
+Create A YAML file containing information about the chart called Chart.yaml.

    ```sh
    touch Chart.yaml